-Laser vision correction has been performed in a clinical setting for about 30 years.
+Laser vision correction has been performed in a clinical setting for about 25 years.

 Long-term studies have confirmed the safety and efficacy of the procedures from early lasers and modern lasers can be expected to produce superior results in the long term.

-Over 100 countries are currently using laser vision correction and world-wide millions of procedures are performed annually.
+Over 100 countries are currently using laser vision correction and world-wide over 2,500,000 procedures are performed annually.
 Results from all countries are very similar and positive.

 The predictability of the surgery varies with each person.
 Our clinical staff will be happy to discuss this with you.